-Some restaurants take the extra safety step to use stickers to prevent tampering with orders.
+Some businesses take the extra safety step to use stickers to prevent tampering with orders.
 You can purchase these from the DoorDash Store, or use your own.
 “We purchased customized Naan & Kabob stickers to safely seal our delivery orders — that way no one can open the package except the customer,” added Fahim.

 10. Build relationships with your Dashers

-During busy restaurant shifts, Dashers sometimes get ignored in the shuffle.
+During busy shifts, Dashers sometimes get ignored in the shuffle.
 Taking time to get to know your Dashers and make their job easier will pay off — as they’ll be more willing to go the extra mile if something goes wrong with the order.